 Sleep Strategy #3: Improving Sleep

-While it’s different for each person, it’s possible to improve your sleep through addressing your daytime habits, emotional issues, and your bedroom environment.
+While it’s different for each person, it’s possible to improve your sleep by addressing your daytime habits, emotional issues, and your bedroom environment.
 You can improve your sleep patterns by encouraging better sleep, following a bedtime routine, and learning how to nap.

 To encourage better sleep at night, you’ll want to not only increase exposure to sunlight, but also decrease the presence of artificial lighting in the evening.
 Light from lamps, the television, or computer screens will suppress your body’s production of melatonin, which will keep you awake longer.
 Even using a backlit device, like an iPad, can keep you awake longer.